Jeep Gladiator (SJ): Military versions

 Military versions of the civilian Jeep pickup included the M715 and M725, built from 1967 to 1969.
 They were built under contract for nations in addition to the United States.
 The idea was to reduce costs by starting from a civilian truck and sharing parts with the normal production-line truck, like the later "Commercial Utility Cargo Vehicle" (CUCV) for the military as a 5/4 ton tactical vehicle.

 The Swedish Air Force acquired 450 Gladiator vehicles in the early 1980s.
 They were given the local designations Klargöringsbil 9711 and Klargöringsbil 9712, with the latter variant being equipped with a hard cargo bed top.
 The vehicles were modified to be used by aircraft groundcrew for mobile flight line operations in the Swedish Bas 90 system and could carry trailers with equipment and tow aircraft.
 It is often informally referred to as "The Dallas Jeep".

-The Lebanese Armed Forces acquired a number of both the M715 and Gladiator SJ versions in the early 1970s, which saw extensive use during the Lebanese Civil War (1975–1990).
+The Lebanese Armed Forces acquired many M715 and Gladiator SJ versions in the early 1970s, which saw extensive use during the Lebanese Civil War (1975–1990).
 Many of these vehicles fell into the hands of the various competing Lebanese militias, who either used them for logistical and transport operations or modified them to be used as technicals, fitted with heavy machine guns or anti-aircraft autocannons.

 Trim packages

 From 1975, Jeep tried making their pickups more "car-like" and appealing to consumers, starting with the Pioneer package, featuring a fancier interior, woodgrain interior and exterior trim, chromed front bumpers, window moldings, and wheel covers, dual horns, and other “car” features.

-From 1976 to 1983 the "Honcho" trim package was offered on the J10 pickup.
-It consisted of bold striping and decals, and was offered with factory extras such as the Levi's interior or a roll bar.
+From 1976 to 1983, the "Honcho" trim package was offered on the J10 pickup.
+It consisted of bold striping with decals and was offered with factory extras such as the Levi's interior or a roll bar.
 The content of the Honcho package varied from year to year, but "always included the wide-track look of the Cherokee Chief."

 The Honcho was one in a series of special decal packages offered for J-Series trucks in the mid to late 1970s, which included the 1977–1979 Golden Eagle and the 1978 "10-4" version which offered an optional Citizens' Band radio along with the decals.
-The Honcho package was only available on the sportside (stepside) and short bed trucks.
-Between 1974 and 1983, a total of 1,264 Honcho package trucks were produced.
+The Honcho package was only available on the sportside (stepside) and short-bed trucks.
+Between 1974 and 1983, an unknown number of Honchos were produced, but the Sportside Honchos were made between 1980 and 1983, and only 1264 of these trucks were ever made.

 Decal packages were available for many of Jeep's vehicles in the 1970s, including a package for the Jeep Cherokee called the Cherokee Chief.
 The Golden Eagle package was also available for both the CJ and the Cherokee.

-The 1980 (1981 model year) Laredo package was perhaps the most luxurious one, including leather bucket seats, leather-wrapped steering wheel, chrome interior trim, and a state-of-the-art Alpine sound system.
+The 1980 (1981 model year) Laredo package was perhaps the most luxurious one, including leather bucket seats, a leather-wrapped steering wheel, chrome interior trim, and a state-of-the-art Alpine sound system.